 Annalisa King has been a Board member since November 2016 and member of the Audit Committee since December 2016.
-She is a corporate director and currently is the Chair of the Board of Vancouver Airport Authority.
-In addition, she serves on the boards of Saputo Inc., The Northwest Company Inc. and McArthurGlen Designer Outlet Centre (a joint venture between McArthurGlen Group and the Vancouver Airport Authority).
-Previously, she was Chief Financial Officer, Chief Information Officer and Senior Vice President of Best Buy Canada Ltd. Prior to joining Best Buy Canada Ltd., Ms. King was the Senior Vice President of Business Transformation for Maple Leaf Foods in Toronto and Vice President of Finance prior to that.
-Earlier in her career she held leadership positions in finance at several consumer packaged goods companies, including Kraft and Pillsbury Canada.
+She is a corporate director and currently is the Chair of the Board of Vancouver Airport Authority ("VAA").
+In addition, she serves on the boards and as Chair of Audit Committee of Saputo Inc. and The North West Company Inc. She is also a director of McArthurGlen Designer Outlet Centre (a joint venture between McArthurGlen Group and the VAA).
+Previously, she was Chief Financial Officer, Chief Information Officer and Senior Vice President of Best Buy Canada Ltd. ("Best Buy").
+Prior to joining Best Buy, Ms. King was the Senior Vice President of Business Transformation for Maple Leaf Foods in Toronto and Vice President of Finance prior to that.
+Earlier in her career she held leadership positions in finance at several consumer-packaged goods companies, including Kraft and Pillsbury Canada.
 Ms. King holds the ICD.D designation from the Institute of Corporate Directors and is a National Association of Corporate Directors (NACD) Board Leadership Fellow.